Support Services

 8700 INSURANCE

-The Board shall purchase with district funds the type and amount of insurance appropriate to protect itself as a corporate body, its individual members, its appointed officers and its employees from financial loss arising out of any claim, demand, suit or judgment by reason of alleged negligence or other act resulting in accidental bodily injury to any person or accidental damage to the property of any person within or without the school buildings while the above-named insured are acting in the discharge of their duties within the scope of their employment and/or under the direction of the Board.
+The Board will purchase with district funds the type and amount of insurance appropriate to protect itself as a corporate body, its individual members, its appointed officers and its employees from financial loss arising out of any claim, demand, suit or judgment by reason of alleged negligence or other act resulting in accidental bodily injury to any person or accidental damage to the property of any person within or without the school buildings while the above-named insured are acting in the discharge of their duties within the scope of their employment and/or under the direction of the Board.
 Such purchase will take into account the price of insurance, appropriate deductibles and other relevant factors.

 Premiums for such accident insurance as is deemed appropriate for students in grades prekindergarten, intramural and physical education sports activities or while engaged in practice preparation for such games, sports or contests will be paid from the General Fund.

-The Superintendent shall annually review the insurance program for the purpose of recommending to the Board adjustments in coverage resulting from, but not limited to, expansion of the district’s risks, relevant new laws and superseding conditions which make changes in coverage appropriate.
+The Superintendent will annually review the insurance program for the purpose of recommending to the Board adjustments in coverage resulting from, but not limited to, expansion of the district’s risks, relevant new laws and superseding conditions which make changes in coverage appropriate.

 Ref: Education Law §§1709(8)(8-a)(8-b); 3023; 3028; 3811